-The decision table below will help you to determine whether you are considered a retailer or consumer of complimentary food and beverages.
+The following decision table will help you to determine whether you are considered a retailer or consumer of complimentary food and beverages.
 In some cases, you will be referred to a mathematical formula to help you make the determination.

 Note: You are considered a retailer and do not need to use the following decision table when: